 “Art Paris” celebrates its 25th anniversary from March 30 to April 2, 2023 at the Grand Palais.
 This commemorative edition brings together 133 galleries from 25 nations around the world.

 Created in 1999, under the impetus of Julien and Valentine Lecêtre and its general curator Guillaume Piens, “Art Paris” has become the unmissable springtime event that promotes, initiates and investigates modern and contemporary art.

 Cosmopolitan, “Art Paris” has highlighted many foreign scenes, at the same time, it focuses on supporting the French scene and, as of 2018, has linked the emotional, verifiable and fundamental perspective of an exhibition curator with the choice of explicit projects of artists proposed by the participants on a characterized subject and linked to a theme related to a writing work presenting their work.

 The coronavirus pandemic marked a decisive moment in the history of the fair: the main post-containment event to be held in September 2020, “Art Paris” was the main occasion to inaugurate the Grand Palais Éphémère at the Champ-de-Mars.
 A half-year later, it was the first fair to develop an eco-design approach for the life cycle review.

-Finally, the “Art Paris” fair has taken an interest in subjects that cross our society and the field of contemporary creation, all decisions that reinforce the creativity of this great spring event and give it an extraordinary place.
+Finally, the “Art Paris” fair for its 25 years of commemoration has taken an interest in subjects that cross our society and the field of contemporary creation, all decisions that reinforce the creativity of this great spring event and give it an extraordinary place.